spjy/jotted-topics/quantum.md

 # Heisenberg Uncertainty Principle

 The Heisenberg uncertainty principle is especially useful for very small particles.
-It tsays that simultaneous measurements of two values has some error attached to it because of the scale.
+It says that simultaneous measurements of two values has some error attached to it because of the scale.

 $$\hbar = \frac{h}{2 \pi}$$